-This Plan as it relates to Phase 1 of the Project Area will be effective until thirty (30) years from the date the Controller of the City and County of San Francisco certifies, pursuant to Section 33492.9, as the final day of the first fiscal year in which one hundred thousand dollars (\$100,000) or more of tax increment from the Project Area are paid to the Agency pursuant to Section 33675(d); provided, however, that the nondiscrimination and non-segregation provisions will continue in perpetuity.
+This Plan will be effective until thirty (30) years from the date the Controller of the City and County of San Francisco certifies, pursuant to Section 33492.9, as the final day of the first fiscal year in which one hundred thousand dollars (\$100,000) or more of tax increment from the Project Area are paid to the Agency pursuant to Section 33675(d); provided, however, that the nondiscrimination and non-segregation provisions will continue in perpetuity.
 Any Declaration of Restrictions formulated pursuant to this Plan may contain provisions for the extension of such Declaration of Restrictions for successive periods.
 The Agency may receive property taxes pursuant to Section 33670 of the California Health and Safety Code for up to forty five (45) years after the Agency begins collecting substantial tax increment funds; meaning a total allocation of tax increment funds exceeding one hundred thousand dollars (\$100,000).